uxtxarly/uxcuellar.github.io/README.md

 Download or clone this repository

-To run the website locally, navigate to the directory and run:
+To run the website locally, navigate to its directory and run:

 To use Tailwind and PostCSS: